-The Virtual Tourist: On foot in Southern Africa Game Reserves
+The Virtual Tourist: On Foot in Southern Africa Game Reserves

 If you are observant you will notice these shots are with my cheapest camera and cheapest lens….

 Our most recent trip to Samara ended with a very special cheetah encounter.
 By now Chilli (or was it Pepper?) had 4 cubs of her own – nearly adult in size and appearance, but not yet able to hunt for themselves.
-We searched for them on our last morning and had almost given up when, following faint radio signal, we found them at last.
+We searched for them on our last morning and had almost given up when, following a faint radio signal, we found them at last.
 But as we got near them a large hare appeared, and they were off on the chase at full speed, disappearing behind some trees.
-We ran after them (slightly slower) and eventually found a perfect star shaped array of 5 cheetah, heads centred on the remains of the hare.
+We ran after them (slightly slower) and eventually found a perfect star-shaped array of 5 cheetahs, heads centered on the remains of the hare.
 We stood entranced watching them eat and, when finished, groom each other.

 Elephants, Hippos, Big Trees and a Big River

-Walking safaris are a big in Zambia.
-In August 2015 we spent 6 nights, through Expert Africa (highly recommended), in 2 camps, Old Mondoro and Sausage Tree, in the 4000 square kilometre Lower Zambezi National Park.
-Both camps are spectacularly situated on the banks of the Zambezi River, backed by extensive forests of tall leadwoods, ebonies, acacias and figs on a carpet of rich grassland.
+Walking safaris are big in Zambia.
+In August 2015 we spent 6 nights, through Expert Africa (highly recommended), in 2 camps, Old Mondoro, and Sausage Tree, in the 4000 square kilometer Lower Zambezi National Park.
+Both camps are spectacularly situated on the banks of the Zambezi River, backed by extensive forests of tall leadwood, ebonies, acacia, and figs on a carpet of rich grassland.

-On our first night it was rather hard to sleep.
-We live very near the centre Edinburgh, home to over 500,000 people.
+On our first night, it was rather hard to sleep.
+We live very near the center of Edinburgh, home to over 500,000 people.
 Very quiet at night by comparison with the Lower Zambezi!
 There we were serenaded all night by the locals: hippos grunting and munching on the grass outside our tent, elephants trumpeting, lions roaring from across the river in Zimbabwe, constant cicadas, and from well before dawn, a cacophony of bird cries and songs.

 Our first day took us on a long hike deep into the forest.
 Though accompanied by a highly experienced guide and an armed Zambian army trained scout, you are constantly in a heightened state of alert, knowing you are on foot in a remote area where anything can suddenly appear.

 As if to underline the unpredictability and the need for extreme caution, within minutes a leopard runs across our track – much too quick for my camera.
-But more than enough to set the pulse raising – and raise expectations!
+But more than enough to set the pulse-raising – and raise expectations!

 Then we are deeper into the forest.
-The high foliage allows the dark trunks to form towering cathedral like structures.
+The high foliage allows the dark trunks to form towering cathedral-like structures.

-An occasional animal appears in the distance – a buck, then here a solitary zebra illuminated in a pool of sunlight in a soft landscape, blurring into mysterious half lit depths.
+An occasional animal appears in the distance – a buck, then here a solitary zebra illuminated in a pool of sunlight in a soft landscape, blurring into mysterious half-lit depths.

 I don’t know who lights the animals here and teaches them how to pose, but they’re very good at it.
-Within an hour of the zebra I find this beautifully lit hippo, one eye watching me.
+Within an hour of the zebra, I find this beautifully lit hippo, one eye watching me.
 As with many shots on this trip, I used a 300mm lens, so not quite as close as it looks, but still close enough to be very respectful.

-An advantage of forests for wildlife photography is that the light and shade from the trees still allows reasonably lit shots in the middle of the day.
+An advantage of forests for wildlife photography is that the light and shade from the trees still allow reasonably lit shots in the middle of the day.
 The last shot from our first day’s walk was taken at almost midday.
-Yes, the high sun has only lit the tops of the elephants, but they are still clearly delineated, and the foliage creates light and colour.
+Yes, the high sun has only lit the tops of the elephants, but they are still clearly delineated, and the foliage creates light and color.

 I do admit to cheating for the next shots: they were taken from a canoe, not on foot like all the others in this article.
-Canoeing was actually the scariest part of whole trip.
-The scary bit is when the hippos you’re paddling past sink into the water – because you don’t know where they’ll come up again…… It was quite an experience but to be honest not one I’ll repeat.
+Canoeing was actually the scariest part of the whole trip.
+The scary bit is when the hippos you’re paddling past sink into the water – because you don’t know where they’ll come up again… It was quite an experience but to be honest not one I’ll repeat.
 But you certainly do get close….

 There are no tarmac roads in or to the Lower Zambezi, so access is difficult.
 The reserve is flanked on one side by the Zambezi River and on the other side by hard to penetrate mountains.
 All these factors have helped to preserve wildlife and to make poaching more difficult (though sadly not impossible).